July Monarchy: Overview

-The reformed Charter of 1830 limited the power of the king—stripping him of his ability to propose and decree legislation, as well as limiting his executive authority.
+The reformed Charter of 1830 limited the power of the king, stripping him of his ability to propose and decree legislation, as well as limiting his executive authority.
 However, Louis-Philipe believed in a kind of monarchy in which the king was more than a figurehead for an elected Parliament, and as such, he was deeply involved in legislative affairs.
 One of his first acts in creating his government was to appoint the conservative Casimir Pierre Perier as the premier of his cabinet.
 Perier, a banker, was instrumental in shutting down many of the Republican secret societies and labor unions that had formed during the early years of the regime.
 In addition, he oversaw the dismemberment of the National Guard after it proved too supportive of radical ideologies.
-He conducted these actions, of course, with royal approval.
+He conducted these actions with royal approval.
 He was once quoted as saying that the source of French misery was the belief that there had been a revolution.
 "No Monsieur," he said to another minister, "there has not been a revolution: there is simply a change at the head of state."